wille-io/deno-srv/README.md

 );
 ```

-Warning: This project is in active development (as of 25-Jun-24) and its api is subject to change at any time without prior warning.
+Warning: This project is in active development (as of 19-Sep-24) and its api is subject to change at any time without prior warning.

-**Warning**: There's currently a DoS bug in rustls-tokio-stream which unfortunately makes this project **not production ready**: https://github.com/denoland/rustls-tokio-stream/pull/28

-If you somehow still want to use this web server in production (as I already do!), you have to build Deno with the rustls-tokio-stream fix from here: https://github.com/wille-io/rustls-tokio-stream on branch 'cancel-accept-on-client-disconnect'.
+**Update:** Deno v1.45.3 and up do not contain the DoS bug from rustls-tokio-stream anymore!

 ## Features
 - Automatically get one certificate per host
 - Fileserver
-- Reverse Proxy
+- Reverse Proxy (socket.io websockets work, pure websockets do not yet)
 - Request Logging
 - Basic Auth
 - Redirect